‘The time is now’: Blinken urges Israel, Hamas to move ahead with cease-fire deal

 “The operation in Rafah doesn’t depend on anything.
 The prime minister made this clear to Secretary Blinken,” Netanyahu’s office said after the two met Wednesday.
 A day earlier, Netanyahu pledged to move on Rafah “with or without” a cease-fire deal.

 The United States has staunchly supported Israel’s campaign of bombardment and ground offensives in Gaza since Hamas’ unprecedented terrorist attack on Oct.
 7 into southern Israel.
-But it has grown increasingly critical of the toll borne by Palestinian civilians and has been outspoken against an assault on Rafah.
+But it has been outspoken against an assault on Rafah.

 Washington says it opposes a major offensive but that if Israel conducts one it must first evacuate civilians.